christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

 **1. Project Setup.**

 * In GitHub Desktop create a new local Git repository by clicking the plus sign in the upper-left-hand corner, selecting Create, and entering the name `nutscape-and-exploder`.
-This is where we will be keeping your local copy of the project.
+This is where you will be keeping your local working copy of the project.

   ![New Git Repo dialog](images/NewGitRepo.png)